 Ramen noodles have always been one of my favorites.
 Ever since I was a kid.
 I think back then though it was really the cup of noodles that wowed me when I was little.

 It really has not been that long since I actually had a cup of those chicken ramen noodles.
 To this day I think it is still tasty.
 Sometimes it is just late night and you want a noodle bowl.
+This one is ready in 20 minutes or less.

 Chicken and Ramen Noodles